 Progressive overload is the gradual increase of stress placed upon a muscle during training in order to achieve growth.

-Some people try to add more and more biceps exercises as a form of stimulus overload to keep the gains coming.
+Some people try to add more and more biceps exercises as a form of stimulus overload to build bigger arms.

 But with the biceps this just doesn’t work!